lingyixu/GCP-DNN-Cancer-Diagnosis/README.md

 * About data augmentation:
 Kather dataset is a small-size dataset with 5000 images.
 Thus we apply transformation methods including flip, shift, rotation, etc. to increase train set size.
 For details please refer to [Wiki](https://github.com/lingyixu/GCP-Keras-Deep-Learning/wiki/Data-Augmentation-Function-Guide).

 * A research poster about DNN framework on GCP is [here](https://github.com/lingyixu/GCP-Keras-Deep-Learning/blob/master/Scalable_DNN_Framework_on_GCP.pdf).
-It's for the MSMF Reseach Exhibition on Oct 7, 2019.
+It's presented at the MSMF Reseach Exhibition on Oct 7, 2019.